 Confirm that the User email address you are logged into (when making the Rank Ranger connection) has Owner or Full Permission.

-When you migrate your site from HTTP to HTTPS you will need to change is Search Console because they consider each version of the website (i.e., http://domain.com, http://www.domain.com, https://domain.com, etc.) as separate properties.
+When you migrate your site from HTTP to HTTPS you will need to change your Search Console settings to the https version because Google considers each version of the website (i.e., http://domain.com, http://www.domain.com, https://domain.com, etc.) as separate properties.
 After Google has completed their crawl of the HTTPS, Search Console will stop providing data for the HTTP version and so you will need to disconnect the old HTTP and connect the HTTPS in our Campaign Settings > Webmaster Tools

 screen for each campaign that is changed.